feather-rs/feather/tools/proxy/README.md

 This tool is useful when figuring out how Minecraft implements features over the protocol.

-NOTE: some packets aren't fully implemented yet and thus will either only print a list of bytes or in the case of `ChunkData` and `UpdateLight` crash the proxy.
-(Feel free to contribute 😊)

 #### Usage

 To set up the proxy with a vanilla server and client: